projectshft/weather-project/roadmap.md

 Some Requirements =========================================================================

-  __  Use Handlebars to display weather data
+  _X_  Use Handlebars to display weather data

-  __  Use Bootstrap
+  _X_  Use Bootstrap

   __  Use Local Storage (for Pt.
 3)

-  __  Be conscious of your style and patterns
+  _X_  Be conscious of your style and patterns

   _X_  To get started, fork and clone this repo and submit a pull-request when you're finished.